 Spark also includes a library – MLlib, that provides a progressive set of machine algorithms for repetitive data science techniques like Classification, Regression, Collaborative Filtering, Clustering, etc.

 Excel is a basic, popular and widely used analytical tool almost in all industries.
 Whether you are an expert in Sas, R or Tableau, you will still need to use Excel.
-Excel becomes important when there is requirement of analytics on the client’s internal data.
+Excel becomes important when there is a requirement of analytics on the client’s internal data.
 It analyzes the complex task that summarizes the data with a preview of pivot tables that helps in filtering the data as per client requirement.
-Excel has the advance business analytics option which helps in modeling capabilities which have prebuilt options like automatic relationship detection, creation of DAX measures and time grouping.
+Excel has the advance business analytics option which helps in modelling capabilities which have prebuilt options like automatic relationship detection, a creation of DAX measures and time grouping.

 RapidMiner is a powerful integrated data science platform developed by the same company that performs predictive analysis and other advanced analytics like data mining, text analytics, machine learning and visual analytics without any programming.
 RapidMiner can incorporate with any data source types, including Access, Excel, Microsoft SQL, Tera data, Oracle, Sybase, IBM DB2, Ingres, MySQL, IBM SPSS, Dbase etc. The tool is very powerful that can generate analytics based on real-life data transformation settings, i.e. you can control the formats and data sets for predictive analysis.